lucasferreiram3/verademo-go/README.md

 This should print all the go commands that are available, verifying that install was sucessful.

+Now clone the repository to your machine.

 For local development:
 Run:
+    cd verademo-go
     go run app.go

 Navigate to [http://localhost:8000](http://localhost:8000).